-David has been a technology entrepreneur for most of his career, having formed and developed multiple successful technology start-ups.
-He conducts strategic business consulting and technical due diligence assessment for start-ups and emerging businesses.
-He has 30 years of experience managing software development teams and performing product engineering.
-With Orbital Transports, he is excited to be following his passion for space exploration and to be developing new technologies to help humanity settle the high frontier.
-As an advocate of space-related and space-scalable businesses, he started the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
+David has been a technology entrepreneur for most of his career, having founded and developed multiple successful technology start-ups.
+He has over 30 years of experience as a software engineer, managing software development teams and performing product engineering.
+He has consulted with venture capital firms and advanced technology start-ups, performing technical due diligence and business strategy assessments.
+In 2013, he left the IT industry to follow his passion for space exploration.
+David founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed to support human settlement of the Solar System.
+As an advocate of space-related and space-scalable businesses, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
 Prior to Orbital Transports, LLC, he founded multiple successful technology companies, including Athena Security, Inc., a network security company, which was acquired by SolarWinds in 2012.
 He has received 4 patents.
-He received a BS in Electrical Engineering and Computer Science from Northwestern University.
+He graduated from Northwestern University with a BS in Electrical Engineering and Computer Science.

 Dr. Gyuk has a decade of experience in design and construction of space and near-space experiments and operational systems.
 He is a staff Astronomer at the Adler Planetarium in Chicago and has served as PI on nearly $5M of grant funding, including over $3M of federal grants.
 He has 15 years of experience managing R&D groups, including the development of a star-tracker for the VERITAS project, novel algorithms for the extraction of high energy events in the presence of spatial and temporal noise, and imaging, control and communications systems for high altitude balloons.